International Internships

 Mertie Buckman International Internship Program (International Studies)

-The Mertie Buckman International Internship Program allows for six high-achieving International Studies majors to work as an intern abroad over the summer.
+The Mertie Buckman International Internship Program allows for high-achieving International Studies majors to work as an intern abroad over the summer.
 Students are funded for their accommodations, work, and travel within the country/region of their choice for the summer.
-Past Mertie Buckman Interns have traveled to South Africa, China, Morocco, and Germany.
+Past Mertie Buckman Interns have traveled to Argentina, Thailand, Spain, and Vietnam.
 To read about student experiences, check out the Mertie Buckman Brochure.

-This scholarship is awarded every one to two years to a female junior major in the Department of Commerce and Business or the Department of Economics to allow her to obtain work experience in a foreign country during the summer following her junior year.
+This scholarship is awarded to a junior majoring in the Department of Business or the Department of Economics to allow the student to obtain work experience in a foreign country during the summer following his/her junior year.
 The selection committee considers factors such as overall and major grade point average, completion of relevant business courses, and language skills in evaluating candidates.
 This is a merit-based scholarship funded by an anonymous donor.
-In the summer of 2019, Carly Cone interned in Madrid, Spain.
+In the summer of 2025, Juliette Astorga interned in Florence, Italy.

 The Theodore William Eckels International Business Internships

-This scholarship is awarded annually to several outstanding sophomore or junior students in the Department of Commerce and Business or the Department of Economics to allow the students to obtain work experience in a foreign country during the summer.
+This scholarship is awarded annually to several outstanding sophomore or junior students in the Department of Business or the Department of Economics to allow the students to obtain work experience in a foreign country during the summer.
 The selection committee considers factors such as overall and major grade point average, completion of relevant business courses (international business track courses), and language skills in evaluating candidates.
 This is a merit-based scholarship named in honor of business leader Theodore Williams Eckels.
-During the summer of 2019, Hannah Johns interned in Signapore; João Pedro Tampellini Silva interned in Cape Town, South Africa; Meredith Kendrick interned in Madrid, Spain, Elliot Gorski interned in Dublin, Ireland; and Benjamin Asadoorian interned in Taipei, Taiwan.
-To read about student experiences, check out the Theodore William Eckels Brochure.
+During the summer of 2025, Astrid Balink interned in Cape Town South Africa; Ben Eagleton interned in Sydney, Australia; Alexandra Baroody interned in Tainan, Taiwan; Lucy Fornetti and Peyton Randolph interned in Dublin, Ireland, Melate Kebede interned in Vienna, Austria; Cass Ramberg interned in Madrid, Spain; and Hope Wehrli interned in Paris, France.
+To read about student experiences, check out the Theodore Eckels Brochure.

 The Wafsky Iskander International Internship

 This scholarship is awarded every one to two years to an outstanding sophomore or junior student in the Department of Economics to allow the student an opportunity to gain work experience in a foreign country during the summer.
 The selection committee considers factors such as overall and major grade point average, completion of relevant business courses (international business track courses), and language skills in evaluating candidates.
 This is a merit-based scholarship named in honor of Economics Professor Wasfy Iskander who taught at Rhodes from 1969-2000.
-During the summer of 2018, Yanxin Li interned in London, United Kingdom.
+During the summer of 2025, Caroline Johnson interned in Barcelona, Spain.

 International Internship Providers